Become equipped to analyze and manage cybersecurity strategies for business organizations.

 Cloud computing involves delivery of computing services over the Internet.
 The ability to access and scale computing resources based on business need is an advantage to organizations of various sizes.
 As businesses move toward cloud computing, it is also necessary to understand the security aspects of cloud computing.
 This course provides you with an overview of cloud computing and security.
 You’ll learn about the different types of cloud services and uses of cloud computing.
 After gaining an understanding of cloud computing, the potential threats to cloud resources (apps, data etc.) and protection mechanisms are highlighted.
 Through hands-on exercises with leading cloud providers, you’ll address and apply policies, technologies and controls to protect cloud resources.

-- Cyber Security and Forensics Waiver Policy (MSIS 629)
+- Cybersecurity and Forensics (MSIS 629)

 In this course, you’ll learn how to conduct forensic investigation of digital devices.
 You’ll get have hands-on-experience on cyber forensics with a virtual machine.
 The course introduces EnCase forensic software, which is widely received in cybersecurity industry and a court of law.
 You’ll be prepared to manage organizational cybersecurity incidents.
 This course includes forensics tools, methods, and procedures used for investigation of computers; techniques of data recovery and evidence collection; protection of evidence; and cybercrime investigation techniques.
 It also includes analysis of forensic data and specialized diagnostic software used to retrieve data.